be-codified/personal-presentation-site/jekyll/_posts/2015-04-15-short-style-guide-made-for-my-blog.markdown

 categories:
 ---

-> TODO: At the end of article.
+> TODO: When article is finished.
 As I have started a new blog, I needed to define some rules how basic elements (pretty much the typography), should be displayed.
 For writing articles I am using [Jekyll][1], a simple static site generator.
 In addition to style guide I have been adding also a [markdown syntax][2] and CSS code.

 ## What is a style guide?